rubocop/rails-style-guide/README.md

     end
     ```

-* Beware of the behavior of the `update_attribute` method.
+* Beware of the behavior of the [`update_attribute`](http://api.rubyonrails.org/classes/ActiveRecord/Persistence.html#method-i-update_attribute) method.
 It doesn't
   run the model validations (unlike `update_attributes`) and could easily corrupt the model state.
-The method was finally deprecated in Rails 3.2.7 and does not exist in Rails 4.
 * Use user-friendly URLs.
 Show some descriptive attribute of the model in the URL rather than its `id`.
 There is more than one way to achieve this:
   * Override the `to_param` method of the model.
 This method is used by Rails for constructing a URL to the object.